victobach/my-app/README.md

 # my-app
 inno app (NightOwl)
 HOW TO RUN: type "npm i" in terminal, wait for downloads, then type "npx expo start" and scan QR code.
 Make sure you have Expo Go installed on your phone.
+Also make sure your computer is on your phone's network.

 EJERSKAB: